RayanAziz/Mahckoor/README.md

 # Mahckoor
 #### A Twitter account takeover detector.
 ## Description
-Mahckoor monitors changes in supplied Twitter accounts and analyzes their tweets, and alerts via email & remote logging to SIEM upon detecting signs of account takeover.
+Mahckoor monitors changes in supplied Twitter accounts and analyzes their tweets.
+It alerts upon detecting changes or suspicious tweets via email & remote logging to SIEM.
 ## Features
 ### Current:
 1. Support for multi-account monitoring.